Google Search Engine

 Value of back-links

-The results (visibility, traffic, sales) that links can gain are the true value.
+The results (visibility, traffic, sales) that links can gain are the true value (#1 ranking factor, along with content and RankBrain).
 And, quality trumps quantity.
 You can easily get links from the “black market”, but Google will eventually catch up with you, and your traffic will likely be poor quality (e.g. ‘not converting’).

 Links from authority sites will drive traffic, improve your reputation and get you a larger share of the audience for your market.